 - Vote on any issues.

 - Brainstorm ideas.

-- Display house activities and meeting minutes on form board.
+- Display house activities and meeting minutes on the form board.

-- Make decisions so that School Council can action them.
+- Make decisions so that the School Council can action them.

 The School Council are elected by the House Council at the start of the academic year.
 They meet on our Student Voice day for four lessons per term.

 Any members of the House Council that wish to nominate themselves / others for election are required to submit a written statement outlining why they want to have a position on the School Council.
 This statement is typed and given a number to replace the student name - the anonymous statements are used to allow students to make their decision on the best candidate and are then voted on.
 This system has proved popular with students as they feel this is the fairest way to elect.
 Nomination numbers are high for the School Council and the standard of written statements is good.
 In 2010, the School Council introduced voting for anonymous candidates and a small scale election campaign to appoint members to the council.

 Students are elected and then expected to attend meetings, create sub-committees (e.g. Swale Youth Forum, etc) and represent the school at a variety of events.